What the Research Says

 According to Dr. Lyn Mikel Brown, Professor of Education at Colby College, one of the most important roles all-girls schools play is in "raising girls’ voices and fully engaging them in public and political life."
 Her blog Girls’ Schools, Girls’ Studies, and the Power to Create the World We Want provides insights into how "along with greater academic involvement, higher confidence in math ability, and stronger interest in STEM fields, girls’ schools foster higher rates of political engagement and social activism."

 This is why Linden teachers encourage girls to develop their own capacity for leadership by helping them see how their academic skills can help solve social issues.
 Our annual STEM for a Better World, Linden’s Inquiry Fair allows students to study issues they are concerned about by using their data management skills, such as learning about forces and mechanical advantage while designing land-mine detectors.
 It also showcases our interdisciplinary approach to teaching math, science, and humanities while including topics of social justice within the curriculum.

 Linden's Teaching Experts

 As specialists in girl-centred learning and feminist pedagogy, our teachers frequently share their expertise in the media and at national and international educational conferences.

-In April 2017, The Linden School held Toronto's first-ever conference on Teaching for Justice.
-Co-conceived and developed by Beth Alexander, Linden teacher, and Michelle Munk, City View Alternative, TDSB teacher (who formerly taught at Linden), the event included a variety of offerings from academics and teachers around the city.
-Now offered as a biennial event, the 2nd Teaching for Justice conference was recently held in October 2018.
+The Linden School co-led Toronto's first-ever conference on Teaching for Justice.
+Co-conceived and developed by Beth Alexander, Linden teacher, and former Linden teacher, Michelle Munk, (now with the TDSB), the event included a variety of offerings from academics and teachers around the city.
 Read more about the event here.

 Linden faculty have also presented their work at the Ontario Association of Math Educators Annual Conference, the Science Teachers’ Association of Ontario Conference, and Southern Connecticut State University’s Annual Women’s Studies Conference.

 Linden faculty have also served as experts at the Ontario Institute for Studies in Education (OISE), consulted on Ontario-wide educational boards such as the Educational Computing Organization of Ontario (ECOO), and been invited speakers in classes ranging from high school Gender Studies to international post-graduate Philosophy of Education courses.